bpiwowar/papercite/readme.txt

 = 0.3.16 =
   * Updated the documentation about how papercite searches for PDFs
-  * Added support for the old OSBib parser which should be faster than all others
+  * Added the OSBiB bibtex parser which should be much fadster than the previous (pear) one (note that it is not actived by default for the moment, so you should go to the plugin preferences page to set it as your bibtex parser).
 = 0.3.15 =
   * Corrected "Bootitle" to "booktitle" in all formats (thanks to Enkerli@github)